Experience the Best Sites & Activities in Munich

 Englischer Garten is one of the largest urban parks in the world.
 Located less than a mile away from Marienplatz, it’s a great place to relax after exploring the square and shopping ’til you drop!
 Stop by the Viktualienmarkt food market on your way to purchase picnic items, then relax and enjoy your meal by the Eisbach River.
 As you eat, you can watch people surf on the Eisbachwelle artificial wave in the river.
 If you are an experienced surfer, you may want to try it yourself!

 There’s plenty of things for the active traveler to do in the garden.
-You can sail on the Kleinhesselohoer.
-See lake on a rented rowboat and pedal boat.
+You can sail on the Kleinhesselohoer See lake on a rented rowboat or pedal boat.
 If you like to bike or hike, you will love the park’s extensive trails through varied landscapes.
 Make sure to wander off the main paths to explore smaller trails and bridges scattered throughout the park.

 Take some time to visit the Japanese Teahouse and Garden while in the park.
 A gift from Munich’s sister city of Sapporo in Japan, the teahouse and grounds are a tranquil area.
 Sometimes you can even participate in traditional Japanese tea ceremonies there.

 If you are visiting the garden around sunset, climb up to the Monopteros Greek-style temple for stunning views of the park and the Munich skyline.
-Then end your evening at one (or both) of the beer gardens located in the park.
+Then end your evening at one (or all four) of the beer gardens located in the park.
 There’s Chinesischer Turm (Chinese Tower) featuring a 82 foot pagoda and traditional oompah bands.
 For a more relaxing experience, try Seehaus located by the lake featuring views of the water.
+Off the beaten path are Hirschau and Aumeister.

 Munich